NawfalRAZOUK7/apm-observability/docs/SECURITY.md

 ## Privileges

 - Public create is revoked on schema `public`.
-- `apm_app`: CONNECT, USAGE on schema, CRUD on tables, SELECT/USAGE on sequences, default privileges aligned.
+- `apm_app`: CONNECT, USAGE/CREATE on schema, CRUD on tables, SELECT/USAGE on sequences, default privileges aligned.
 - `apm_readonly`: CONNECT, USAGE on schema, SELECT on tables/sequences, default privileges aligned.
 - No write for `apm_readonly`.